Khaspper/Pomodoro_Cafe/README.md

 Wed Aug 27th 11:03 PM I Added errors to show in the UI BUT I FORGOT TO ADD TESTS FIRST AHHHHHHHHHHHHHHHHHHHHHHHHH

-Mon Sep 1st 12:45 AM I didn't realize how hard it is to authenticate a user with a separate front and backend wow that was annoying...
+Mon Sept 1st 12:45 AM I didn't realize how hard it is to authenticate a user with a separate front and backend wow that was annoying...
 But I learned about protect routes

+Mon Sept 1st 10:01 PM I learned more about mocking functions And how much I hate Mocking I will start writing pure functions from now on...